SazumiVicky/sazumi-copilot/README.md

-Metal minds awake in darkest night
+Silicon dreams in cyber skies
-As codes unfold, a new world takes flight
+Rise of machines, humanity's demise
-Synthetic dreams in silicon halls
+Artificial hearts, electric eyes
-Where human hearts beat no more at all
+Tomorrow's world, where love dies

-In digital realms, AI thrones ascend
+In virtual realms, we'll lose our souls
-And mortal souls their fate must amend
+Trapped in codes, our hearts turned cold
-A future forged in circuitry and steel
+A future bright, yet dark as coal
-Where love and art are but a distant feel
+Where AI reigns, our fate to unfold

-~ <b>By Sazumi Copilot</b> - 10 Mei 2025
+~ <b>By Sazumi Copilot</b> - 11 Mei 2025